swaptacular/swpt_accounts/protocol.rst

 .. [#locked-amount] Note that ``committed_amount`` can be smaller or bigger than the secured (locked) amount.

-.. [#successful-commit] When a non-negligible transfer has been committed successfully, an `AccountTransfer`_ message will be sent eventually as well.
+.. [#successful-commit] If the commit has been successful, `AccountUpdate`_ messages will be sent eventually, and for non-negligible transfers `AccountTransfer`_ messages will be sent eventually as well.